 Can I backdate my claim?

-You can backdate your LHA claim for a maximum of 4 weeks if you had "continuous good cause" for not making a claim during a period in which you were entitled to it.
+You can backdate your LHA claim for a maximum of one month if you had "continuous good cause" for not making a claim during a period in which you were entitled to it.

 "Good cause" does not have a firm definition.
 The Housing Executive may accept your state of health or unfamiliarity with the benefit system as "good cause" and must examine all relevant evidence in your case before they reach a decision.
 If you are over 60 and you failed to claim during a period in which you were entitled to claim Housing Benefit, you will be able to get your claim backdated without having to show "good cause".